blinry/nom/README.md

 # nom

-**nom** is a command line program that helps you lose weight by tracking your energy intake and creating a negative feedback loop.
+**nom** is a command line tool that helps you lose weight by tracking your energy intake and creating a negative feedback loop.
 It's inspired by John Walker's [The Hacker's Diet](https://www.fourmilab.ch/hackdiet/) and tries to automate things as much as possible.

-# Setup
+# Installation

 You'll need Ruby and gnuplot, as well as the `nokogiri` gem: